The Basics on How to Become a Graphic Designer

 Are you investigating how to become a Graphic Designer?
 Then you certainly should know the basics of the career.
 The main job of a Graphic Designer is to design or create graphics to meet specific commercial or promotional needs, such as packaging, displays, or logos.
 They do this by utilizing knowledge of layout principles and esthetic design concepts.
 They apply this knowledge to accomplish things such as determining the layout of images and copy and selecting the style and size of type.

-It is typical for a graphic designer to have a bachelor's degree in graphic design or a related field.
+According to the Bureau of Labor Statistics, it is typical for a graphic designer to have a bachelor's degree in graphic design or a related field.
 Candidates in this field should also showcase their creativity through a professional portfolio that features designs they have worked on.
 A portfolio is also important for graphic designers looking to work as freelancers.
-According to the BLS, in 2014 about 1 in 4 graphic designers were self-employed! [ii]
+According to the BLS, in 2018 about 1 in 4 graphic designers were self-employed!

 What Are Hurdles to Becoming A Graphic Designer?